 Great healthcare solutions are born when mHealth app developers step into the shoes of the physicians and clinicians they are trying to help.

-And the opposite is true as well: healthcare professionals looking to make a difference should actively seek out mHealth app developers who already understand where they are coming from.
+And the opposite is true as well: healthcare professionals looking to make a difference with their medical software ideas should actively seek out mHealth app developers who already understand where they are coming from.
 Only then can we perhaps mend the rift between technological adoption and technological solutions, pushing the two separate worlds of healthcare and technology into one.

 There’s no better time than now.

 In 2019, the impacts that healthcare developers and healthcare professionals have had on mobile healthcare development are creating positive feedback loops that have recently begun to manifest in the form of new pathways to FDA approval for medical apps, and larger amounts of funding for outcomes-focused technology (we created one of them).
-Even big players like Google and Healthkit are integrating their existing tech to make it easier for mobile developers to pull in real-time biometric data for almost immediate physician review.
+Even big players like Google (Google Fit) and Apple (HealthKit) are integrating their existing tech to make it easier for mobile developers to pull in real-time biometric data for almost immediate physician review to make mobile health app ideas come true.
 With hospitals starting to reimburse on outcomes and not on visits, and medicare even reimbursing for telehealth consults, physicians are more intrinsically motivated to integrate new mHealth applications.

 Are you one of those physicians?